mahmoudse/Ship-Azan/README.md

-# Raspberry Pi Ship Azan
+# Raspberry Pi Vessel Azan
 This projects uses a python script which automatically calculates [adhan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five adhans at their scheduled time using cron.
 Azan Sound will be public via Public Address on the vessel